gatblau/artisan/docs/buildfile.md

 In the same way that [GNU make](https://www.gnu.org/software/make/) uses a [Makefile](https://www.gnu.org/software/make/manual/make.html#Introduction), you need a file called **build.yaml** (the build file) to tell *Artisan* what to do.

-The build file tells *Artisan* how to run *functions*, that is, a sequence of instructions from the command line.
+The build file tells *Artisan* how to run `functions`, that is, a sequence of command line instructions.

 The build file also tells *Artisan* how to create `packages`. *Artisan* packages are [digitally signed](https://en.wikipedia.org/wiki/Digital_signature) [zip files](https://en.wikipedia.org/wiki/ZIP_(file_format)) containing one or more files and folders.

-When a build file is placed within a package, the package is said to be `executable`, meaning that functions in the build file can utilise the files in the package to perform complex operations against a target service.
+When a build file is placed within a package, the package becomes `executable`, that is, exported functions in the build file can be executed and use content in the package.

 For example, a function in a package that contains a [POM file](https://maven.apache.org/guides/introduction/introduction-to-the-pom.html) could: